 Sacred Spaces @ Second

 Scripture promises that God’s presence is infinite, faithful, and almighty.
 We believe that God lovingly calls us to places of rest and quiet, seeking to offer strength and assurance when we need it most.
-To facilitate an environment offering sacred space with safety requirements in place, we invite you to seek God’s tender call and rest in the knowledge of such abundant love.

 Still and sacred, peaceful and powerful, the Sanctuary at Second Presbyterian Church is a beloved space.
 You can use this guide to explore the stained glass windows, the flags, the Rose window, the Ascension window, and more, allowing you to gain a deeper appreciation for this sacred space.